Howard Machtinger: Weatherman

 Machtinger was one of the founding members of Weatherman (later known as the Weather Underground), an organization that formed as a result of the SDS split in June 1969.

 He was a part of the Revolutionary Youth Movement (RYM), a faction of SDS who believed revolution was imperative.
 Machtinger, like other members of RYM, criticized members of the Progressive Labor (PL) faction of SDS for placing emphasis on the class struggle rather than focusing on the issue of racism, which he viewed as a dire problem plaguing America.
 Machtinger was one of the eleven co-authors of the Weatherman statement, which appeared in the issue of New Left Notes presented at the 1969 SDS National Convention in Chicago.
 Machtinger co-wrote "You Don't Need a Weatherman to Know Which Way the Wind Blows" with Bernardine Dohrn, Bill Ayers, Jeff Jones, Mark Rudd, John Jacobs, Terry Robbins, Jim Mellen, Karin Ashley, Gerry Long, and Steve Tappis.
 Machtinger participated in the Days of Rage and was present at the Flint, Michigan "War Council" in December 1969.
 He was among the Weathermen who eventually went underground.
+Machtinger acknowledged carrying out a February 1970 bomb attack on a police station in Berkeley that resulted in one serious injury, during Weatherman's early days.